dmitriz/gulp-automation/README.md

 Both extension and extra tags are completely **unnecessary**!

-## Dead simple way to enjoy Live Reload!
+## Dead simple way to enjoy LiveReload!

 - Download and Install [Node.js](https://nodejs.org/download/), see [How do I get started with Node.js](http://stackoverflow.com/questions/2353818/how-do-i-get-started-with-node-js) and [Fixing npm permissions](https://docs.npmjs.com/getting-started/fixing-npm-permissions) for more information.